 - Studying student success and retention in first-year engineering

 - Engineering in K-12, and relating engineering to state educational standards

 Dr. Reid has been involved in curriculum design in the first year of engineering including incorporating active and project-based learning.
 He has been involved in curriculum design in K-12 for a number of states, including tying the courses to existing and developing educational standards.

 He has developed the "First-Year Engineering Classification Scheme" and is working on models to identify different foci within the first year, and how the taxonomy can be used as part of analysis of first year programs.
 He is also working to identify whether targeted activities within a course can have a effect on teaming within engineering courses.

 Dr. Kenneth Reid earned his PhD in Engineering Education in 2009.
 His research interests include success in first-year engineering, engineering in K-12, introducing entrepreneurship into engineering, and international service and engineering.
-He is active in engineering within K-12, serving on the TSA Boards of Directors.
+He is active in engineering within K-12, serving on the Boards of Directors of the Technology Student Association (TSA) and Solid Rock International.
 Among his awards is the William Elgin Wickenden award in 2014 for an article co-authored in the Journal of Engineering Education, and an IEEE-USA Professional Achievement Award in 2013 for designing the nation's first B.S. degree in Engineering Education.
 He was named NETI Faculty Fellow for 2013-2014, and the Herbert F. Alter Chair of Engineering (Ohio Northern University) in 2010.
 He is active in service learning in engineering and serves on the Board of Directors for Solid Rock International, helping with missions to the Dominican Republic.
 He has written two texts in Digital Electronics, including the text used by Project Lead the Way.